|Luxury Rating:||3.8 / 5|

 - Enroll in ShopRunner and the card’s dining credit.

 - Look out for Amex Offers to earn bonus points on some purchases.

-If you take full advantage of the Amex Gold card’s rewards and benefits, the card’s value should easily eclipse the annual fee.
-Indeed, these perks could add up to over $500 in value, more than covering the fee.
+If you take full advantage of the Amex Gold card’s rewards and benefits, the card’s value should easily eclipse the annual fee, adding up to over $500 in value.